condrock/blogger-sitemap-js/README.md

 =============================================================

-*The file named [sitemap page] is what you put on the blogger page, create it with the title Sitemap.
+*The file you are using is a file named [sitemap page].
+Put it on a blogger page, not a blogger post.
+Then create it with the title Sitemap.

 Short guide:
 1. Create a new page at draft.blogger.com